naubiomech/ExoCode/Documentation/README.md

 ### Bits and Bytes
 A bit is the smallest unit of information that a computer can work with and store.
 It is represented by one of two states, either a 0 or a 1.

 Bytes are composed of 8 bits and are typically the units used on a computer as a single bit is usually too small.
-One byte is usually capable of holding information for one character (e.g., "D", "o", "g", "!") where as 4 or 8 bytes are usually used to store intergers (e.g., 1, 4, 6, 8).
+One byte is usually capable of holding information for one character (e.g., 'D', 'o', 'g', '!') whereas 4 or 8 bytes are usually used to store intergers (e.g., 1, 4, 6, 8).

 #### Bitwise Operators
 & - bitwise AND; takes two bytes and performs AND on every bit.
 Will result in a 1 only if both bits are 1.

 | - bitwise OR; takes two bytes and performs OR on every bit.
 Will result in a 1 if either of the two bits is a 1.

 **ex.** Simple Example